ARM-software/arm-trusted-firmware/docs/porting-guide.md

 The purpose of this function is to return a pointer to a `meminfo` structure populated with the extents of secure RAM available for BL3-1 to use.
 See `bl31_early_platform_setup()` above.

+### Function : bl31_plat_get_bl32_mem_layout() [mandatory]

+    Argument : void
+    Return   : meminfo *

+This function should only be called on the cold boot path.
+This function may execute with the MMU and data caches enabled if the platform port does the necessary initializations in `bl31_plat_arch_setup()`.
+It is only called by the primary CPU.

+The purpose of this function is to return a pointer to a `meminfo` structure populated with the extents of memory available for BL3-2 to use.
+See `bl31_early_platform_setup()` above.